 Addressing the holistic needs of the patient through a serious illness takes a skilled interdisciplinary team.
 Providing symptom management, continuity with support and care, and facilitating communication between providers while advocating for the patient's and family's wishes are key skills for the interdisciplinary team.
-These resources and tools support development of processes, workflow, and a business case to start providing palliative care services.
+These resources and tools support the development of processes, workflow, and a business case to start providing palliative care services.

-- Variables in Program Structure: Flexibility in structure and process is a key component to development of a sustainable palliative care program in rural communities.
-A sample how a variety of rural programs have structured key elements can be found in the diagram in Appendix (page 12). - Center to Advance Palliative Care (CAPC): Toolkits for Palliative Care Programs includes resources for developing programs in a variety of settings.
-Website has free and for members only sections.
+- Variables in Program Structure: Flexibility in structure and process is a key component to developing a sustainable palliative care program in rural communities.
+A sample of how a variety of rural programs have structured key elements can be found in the diagram in the Appendix (page 12). - Center to Advance Palliative Care (CAPC): Toolkits for Palliative Care Programs include resources for developing programs in a variety of settings.
+The website has free and members-only sections.
 CAPC offers special membership rates for Critical Access Hospitals. - Sample Referral Criteria: - Three Methods to Identify Patients Appropriate for Palliative Care: This scoring tool outlines three methods for care teams to evaluate when palliative care is appropriate.
 (2-page PDF) Palliative Care Referral Criteria: This scoring tool includes general, neurological, and cancer criteria for evaluation of a patient's need for palliative care.
-(2-page PDF) - Elements of Consultation: Case example highlighting key elements of a palliative care consultation.
+(2-page PDF) - Elements of Consultation: A Case example highlighting key elements of a palliative care consultation.
 (1-page PDF).
 Stratis Health. - Edmonton Symptom Assessment Tool Revised (ESAS-R): Quantitative symptom assessment tool that has regularly been utilized by rural palliative care teams.
 Summary article, downloadable tool (2-page PDF), instruction manual (39-page PDF) - Assessment tools for palliative care: Technical brief offers an overview of assessment tools for application in clinical care.
 (145-page PDF) Agency for Healthcare Research and Quality (2017) - Spiritual assessment: Physicians can support patients by practicing empathetic listening, incorporating faith traditions into treatment plans, and encouraging patients to turn to spiritual traditions and communities for support.
-American Family Physician (2012) - Sustainability Strategies For Rural Community-based Palliative Care: A summary of field-tested approaches and supporting resources to assist rural community-based palliative care programs to identify financial strategies and build a business case including information on coding and billing, grants and philanthropy, and alignment with value-based reimbursement.
-(9-page PDF) Stratis Health (2023) - Telehealth and Palliative Care: Telehealth is one option to consider when developing workflow and processes.
+American Family Physician (2022) - Sustainability Strategies For Rural Community-based Palliative Care: A summary of field-tested approaches and supporting resources to assist rural community-based palliative care programs to identify financial strategies and build a business case, including information on coding and billing, grants and philanthropy, and alignment with value-based reimbursement.
+(9-page PDF) Stratis Health (2025) - Telehealth and Palliative Care: Telehealth is one option to consider when developing workflow and processes.
 This toolkit covers all aspects of palliative care telehealth delivery, including selecting the technology platform, setting up a hotline, billing for services, and conducting a visit.
-CAPC (membership required for access of some tools) - Weaving Palliative Care into Primary Care: A Guide for Community Health Centers: Introduces primary palliative care and a detailed description of the steps required to plan, build, and integrate a primary palliative care program into a clinic setting.
-California Health Care Foundation (2015)
+CAPC (2024, membership required for access to some tools)